joez2450/sep10-freedom-project/blog/entry04.md

 Reaching the tool selection portion of the Freedom Project, I made a list of the desirable ones I wanted to use.
 As for choosing a specific tool to find out which one was the best fit for me, I had to tinker along with them.
 The top three tools I chose were: A-Frame, Skeleton, and SASS.

-To begin with my selection process, I started tinkering with [SASS](https://sass-lang.com/) first.
+To begin with my selection process, I started tinkering with [SASS](https://sass-lang.com/).
 For the tool, I used a [coding playground](https://www.codingame.com/playgrounds/166/sass) to play around and gain a better knowledge of it.
-The playground included to-be-completed assignments with instructions provided, as well as the option to create your examples given the code boxes.
+The playground included to-be-completed assignments with instructions provided, as well as the option to create own examples given the code boxes.

 For my part, I mainly focused on the assignments first before committing to go deeper into the learning process.
 This was because I wanted to get a reaction prior, as I was still unfamiliar with the tool.
 I began by reading all of the instructions for each task.
 I also reviewed the syntax of the custom codes and tried to see how it functioned.
 After a while, I managed to complete all of the tasks by switching back and forth between the details provided for each concept and working in the coding box.

 Here is one assignment (Variable Topic) I completed:

 ``` CSS & HTML
 // Define variables